 Check out all the ways Houston is celebrating Lunar New Year in 2024.
 Whether it's watching lion dances, listening to traditional music, or exploring the culinary offerings of Asiatown, there's something for everyone to enjoy.
 Families of all backgrounds can share the fun of these exciting cultural festivities and greet the Year of the Dragon in style.

 All That and Dim Sum

 Great value is placed on the importance of Lunar New Year's Reunion Dinner, and there is no better time to indulge in some of your favorite Asian treats.
-From spring rolls and hand-pulled noodles to dumplings galore, local chefs will be serving up their finest fare to ensure an auspicious start to 2021 for you and your loved ones.
+From spring rolls and hand-pulled noodles to dumplings galore, local chefs will be serving up their finest fare to ensure an auspicious start to the year for you and your loved ones.
 Whatever you do, be sure to grab a piece of nian gao (New Year Cake) for luck, said to bring a better year than the last and even a few extra inches for growing children.
 For plenty of culinary recommendations, check out our guide to Asiatown.

-Join the Cyber Celebration
+Join the Celebration

 Chinese Community Center

-These Lions Get Around
+These Dragons Get Around

 Asiatown isn't the only place you can get into the spirit of Lunar New Year.
 All over the city, events are popping up where you can catch dance performances and enjoy a delicious family feast.

 Phat Eatery Hosts Chinese New Year Feasts & Lion Dances